 Massage Ball

-One of the first-world issues with running, while I travel, is that I don’t have a regular medical team who know my medical history and are able to treat any running-related injuries on a recurring basis.
+One of the first-world issues with running while I travel is that I don’t have a regular medical team that knows my medical history and can treat any running-related injuries.
 I do a lot of self-management.
-Many times you can use what you have.
+Many times, you can use what you have.
 Body weight exercises and active stretching all help.
 But there are times when specific parts of your body need a massage.

 Recommendation

 One must-have item is a small massage ball.
-Although it is called the Gaiam Restore Ultimate Foot Massager and is marketed primarily for your feet, it can be used on different parts of the body with equal success.
+Although the Gaiam Restore Ultimate Foot Massager is marketed primarily for your feet, it can be used on different body parts with equal success.

 Pros